npermanne/Paramater_identification_tumour_model/README.md

 - [x] Dataset generation (See [Datasets](datasets/README.md))
 - [x] Deep learning model (See [Networks](networks/README.md))
 - [x] Inherent difference in simulation outputs (See the jupyter notebook in the `simulation_similarity_analysis` directory)
+- [x] Graphical interface to interact with the different model
 - [ ] Try to predict others parameters (cell_cycle only)
 - [ ] Improve performance